 "Women, stop saying that fat is beautiful cuz it's not...LOL".
 There were several others like it.

 This is an example of someone who has taken a clear stance for justice and equity while openly expressing disdain for fatness.

 This is fatphobia in a woke space.

-And it's not the only example I've seen: black fitness experts speaking out against racism in the the fitness world, but still perpetuating the idea that fat is undesirable, unnatural and therefore should be fixed.
-Or a well-known anti-racism educator suggesting that women beyond certain size shouldn't wear leggings.
+And it's not the only example I've seen: black fitness experts speaking out against racism in the the fitness world, but still perpetuating the idea that fat is undesirable, unhealthy and therefore should be fixed.
+Or a well-known anti-racism educator suggesting that women beyond a certain size shouldn't wear leggings.

 A few years ago I wouldn't have thought there was anything wrong with any of this.
 Sadly, I probably would've even been in agreement.
 But after the work I've done in the past year to unlearn the messages I've been taught about fatness, it makes me sick.
 I now see how our desire to marginalize plus-sized bodies is inconsistent with our desire for collective liberation.